PatrickFis/Azure-Study-Notes/Azure Developer/Azure Monitoring Apps.md

 ### Configuring Application Insights
 - Application Insights supports auto-instrumentation for a variety of environments.
 This allows you to enable Application Insights to collect metrics, requests, and dependencies without making code changes.
 - Adding support through the SDK is another option.
 The following steps will work for an ASP.NET Core web app:
-1. Add a dependency on the `<PackageReference Include="Microsoft.Extensions.Configuration.AzureAppConfiguration" Version="5.2.0" />` package.
+1. Add a dependency on the `<PackageReference Include="Microsoft.ApplicationInsights.AspNetCore" Version="2.21.0" />` package.
 2. Add Application Insights Telemetry to your application through the builder.
 Snippet:
   ``` c#
   // This method gets called by the runtime.
 Use this method to add services to the container.